sxjscience/gluon-nlp/scripts/datasets/general_nlp_benchmark/README.md

 match, or named-entity recognition into text-to-text, because they involve real-values or text spans that are difficult to be encoded as raw text data.

-In GluonNLP, we propose a unified way to tackle these NLP problems.
-We convert these datasets as tables.
+In GluonNLP, we convert these datasets as tables.
 Each column in the table will be 1) raw text, 2) entity/list of entities associated with the raw text, 3) numerical values or a list of numerical values.
 In addition, we keep a metadata object that describes 1) the relationship among columns,
 2) certain properties of the columns.